roots/bud/docs/config.md

 It is possible, depending on your environment, that Bud's CLI output causes issues.
 In particular, it's usage of tty `raw mode` can cause issues with CI tools.

-To have Bud still run the build but not use the `bud-cli` raw mode renderer, pass a boolean `true` as a parameter to `bud.run`.
+To have Bud still run the build but not use the `bud-cli` raw mode renderer, either use the `--ci` flag or pass a boolean `true` as a parameter to `bud.run`.
 This indicates you want to run the build in `safe mode`.

 In safe mode Bud will pass the build off to webpack to compile, rather than using the Bud CLI module.